dfsp-spirit/cpp_geodesics/README.md

 ## Applications

-All applications work with connected triangular meshes in standard mesh formats (PLY, OFF, OBJ) as well as [FreeSurfer](https://freesurfer.net/) brain surface meshes used in computational neuroimaging (see [libfs](https://github.com/dfsp-spirit/libfs) for details).
+All applications work with connected triangular meshes in standard mesh formats (PLY, OFF, OBJ) as well as [FreeSurfer](https://freesurfer.net/) brain surface meshes used in computational neuroimaging.
+See [libfs](https://github.com/dfsp-spirit/libfs) for details.

 * `geodpath`: Computes geodesic paths on a mesh from a source vertex to a target vertex.
 Ouputs coordinates of intermediate points and the total distance.
 Algorithm can be selected (see `Algorithms` below).